merkksgit/nerd-type/README.md

 - **CSS (Bootstrap)**: For responsive design.
 - **JavaScript**: Handles game logic, such as timers, word checking, and user input.

-## How to play

-1. Click the Start button to begin the game.
-2. Type the word displayed into the input field before the time runs out.
-3. For every correct word, additional time is added to the countdown.
-4. The game ends when time runs out, and the page automatically reloads to restart.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT](https://mit-license.org/) License.

+## Contact

+For feedback or suggestions, reach out via email: merkks@protonmail.com